Medicine doctor touching electronic medical record on tablet. DNA

 NAKO - Expert Group Omics

 Our role in this project is molecular phenotyping using OMICS Technologies.
-We are coordinating the NAKO expert group OMICS, which develops concepts for implementation of molecular phenotyping and its analysis.
-Currently, our focus is to isolate high-quality DNA and coordinating genomic data generation, applying Genotyping for all 200k, sequencing for a larger subsample (~25k), and methylation typing in 5k NAKO participants.
-Together with GHGA we implement long-term storage and access of molecular data for the scientific community.
-In addition, we support generation of other OMICS layers in close collaboration with partners from the NAKO expert group OMICS.
+We are coordinating the NAKO expert group OMICS, which develops concepts for the implementation of molecular phenotyping and its analysis.
+Currently, our focus is to isolate high-quality DNA and coordinate genomic data generation, applying genotyping for all 200k, sequencing for a larger subsample (~25k), and methylation typing in 5k NAKO participants.
+Together with GHGA, we implement long-term storage and access of molecular data for the scientific community.
+In addition, we support the generation of other OMICS layers in close collaboration with partners from the NAKO expert group OMICS.

 Funded by BMBF | Since 2009